Computer Originated World: Replacement

 The look on BBC World Service Television was dropped in favour of a look consisting entirely of real and simulated flags on the screen, with a single large BBC logo in centre screen.
 This was to emphasise the role that news played on the channel, and to associate itself more closely as a news channel, rather than BBC1.
 This is primarily evident, as the look was reused for that purpose upon the channel's split into BBC World, as well as the original BBC Arabic Television.

+Legacy

+The COW was briefly revived on 13 February 2025, where it was used to introduce EastEnders as part of commemorations for the programme's upcoming 40th anniversary (which, likewise, also marked the 40th anniversary of the ident itself); while most regions used archive recordings of the ident, BBC One Wales played the ident live using the original hardware.
+The channel's COW equipment had remained in storage at BBC Cymru Wales' former headquarters in Cardiff, and was personally retrieved by its head of presentation Matt Rosser so that it wouldn't be thrown out during the move to New Broadcasting House.
+The equipment was found to still be in working order, only requiring repairs to its power supply, and additional hardware (including an SDI converter) to upconvert its analogue 576i output to 1080i high-definition for broadcast.